 This camera is ideal for any newbie to filmmaking.
-It’s easy to use functioning and crisp picture can really get some amazing footage.
+It’s easy to use functioning and a crisp picture can really get some amazing footage.
 It’s definitely one of my favourites, the auto-focus is brilliant and the aperture mechanism is easy to use for anyone new to filmmaking.

 READ MORE: A Guide to Indie Filmmaking

-Why the Nikon D3500?
+Why you should consider the Nikon D3500?

 This camera is definitely underrated, the functionality of the camera is incredible for a beginner filmmaker and stabilisation is great.
 The only downfall is the battery drains quite quickly so make sure you buy an extra battery or two if it’s an especially long day of filming (but I would advise that with all cameras).

 Why this DSLR?

 This is an entry-level camera which is a great starting point for beginners.
 The camera has wi-fi capability, as well as the quick menu, which makes it easier to adjust the settings and get the shot you need.
-The spec of this camera is great, 18MP and a range of aperture settings.
+The spec of this camera is great, 18MP, and a range of aperture settings.